hakobtt/rotated_detection_few_shot/README.md

 mim install mmcv-full==1.4.8
 ```

-(I did not really have time to fit this all in the setup.py)
+(Sorry for not including those in setup.py)

 You might still need to install several other dependencies.